Dasync/AsyncEnumerable/README.md

 __9: What's the difference between ForEachAsync and ParallelForEachAsync?__

 The `ForEachAsync` allows you to go through a collection and perform an action on every single item in sequential manner.
 On the other hand, `ParallelForEachAsync` allows you to run the action on multiple items at the same time where the sequential order of completion is not guaranteed.
-For the latter, the degree of the parallelism is controlled by the `maxDegreeOfParalellism` argument, however it does not guarantee to spin up the exact amount of threads, because it depends on the [thread pool size](https://msdn.microsoft.com/en-us/library/system.threading.threadpool.setmaxthreads(v=vs.110).aspx) and its occupancy at a moment of time.
+For the latter, the degree of the parallelism is controlled by the `maxDegreeOfParallelism` argument, however it does not guarantee to spin up the exact amount of threads, because it depends on the [thread pool size](https://msdn.microsoft.com/en-us/library/system.threading.threadpool.setmaxthreads(v=vs.110).aspx) and its occupancy at a moment of time.
 Such parallel approach is much better than trying to create a task for an action for every single item on the collection and then awaiting on all of them with `Task.WhenAll`, because it adds less overhead to the runtime, better with memory usage, and helps with throttling-sensitive scenarios.

 ## RELEASE NOTES